-Through Volunteer CPR, the City of Richmond has trained 2,000 low-income volunteers in Hands-Only CPR; qualified medical professionals train the volunteers.
-In turn, those volunteers committed to training 4,500 others – friends, neighbors, co-workers and family members – in the life-saving procedure.
+Mayor Stoney and Chief Service Officer Paul Manning are engaging citizen volunteers to improve preparedness and safety.
+Through Volunteer CPR, the City of Richmond has trained 2,000 low-income volunteers in hands-only CPR with the help of qualified medical professionals.
+In turn, those volunteers committed to training 4,500 others – friends, neighbors, coworkers and family members – in the life-saving procedure.
 Through this work, Richmond has dramatically increased the number of CPR-trained residents and the community’s ability to respond to sudden cardiac emergencies.

 Richmond has been a member of the Cities of Service coalition since 2017, when Mayor Stoney signed the Declaration of Service.

 Mayor Levar M. Stoney's goal is to build what he calls One Richmond: a city that is welcoming, inclusive, and works for all.